 [02:41] I use that language intentionally, because very much when I think about designing a course, any course, I am not so much thinking about what I want them to know or not even so much what I want them to do.
 I’m actually thinking about who I want them to be as people.

 [02:57] Everything we do in the course, whether it’s technology or not technology, ties back to the kind of individual, I think, collectively we can really help be a part of a functional democracy.
 That includes myself.

 [03:12] That means that when I interact with students, when I meet a new crop of freshmen or grad students or whatever the case may be, I grow in the process.
 I learn from their stories.
 I learn about the human experience and the diversity of it.
 I learn about different ways in which we shall engage in material.

 [03:28] In that paradigm, biology as a subject matter really is secondary.
 It’s important, but it’s secondary.
 They will go on and be wonderful professionals of different types.

-[03:43] In this ever‑changing globalized world engaging with content is a skill that they will have to retain for the rest of their lives and that content may not only be biology.
+[03:43] In this ever‑changing globalized world, engaging with content is a skill that they will have to retain for the rest of their lives and that content mayor may not be biology.
 That’s sort of one small thing, a part of a really interesting thing.